The story behind our Pay What You Can scheme

 These are just some of the questions we asked ourselves when exploring new ways of developing audiences and in particular increasing family audiences for our Christmas shows.

 One way is to broaden the programme and offer something unique, magical, charming, intimate and different to what’s on at other local larger scale theatres.
-So we have once again chosen a bespoke piece of circus for all the family this Christmas.
+So we have once again chosen a magical piece of Children’s Theatre for all the family this Christmas.

 Another, is to try out a Pay What You Can (PWYC) scheme, where people can pay whatever they can afford to give us for a ticket.
 Everyone is welcome regardless of what they can afford to give.
 It means that those who can afford to pay do, and those who can’t can come to the theatre and enjoy the experience for free.

 Of course, the idea is not new.
 Plenty of theatres have tried PWYC shows with a range of successes.
 Often dress rehearsals or work in progress is sold on a PWYC basis at larger venues.
 Nottingham Playhouse run a programme of PWYC events, PWYC Cinema was available last month at HOME in Manchester.

 Sometimes, different models can lead to different relationships between performers, audiences and venues and this one is built on accessibility and opening our doors to everyone rather than a monetary exchange for a ticket.

 What’s different about what’s happening at Span Arts is the fact that it’s taking place annually as part of an annual push to attract new audiences.
 It’s also feeding through into other parts of our programme with Cheerful Project workshops and activities and our community engagement events being sold on a PWYC basis.